-Students earn two course credits (on an "S" or "U" basis) for their internship provided that the student fulfills all requirements as specified by the Management Fellows Program director.
+Students earn two course credits (on an "S" or "U" basis) for their internship, provided that the student fulfills all requirements as specified by the Management Fellows Program director.

-This includes, but is not limited to, completing the internship in a satisfactory fashion, submitting all reports and evaluations, and facilitating the supervisor's evaluations and the director's site visit.
+This includes, but is not limited to, completing the internship satisfactorily, submitting all reports and evaluations, and facilitating the supervisor's evaluations and the director's site visit.

-The director distributes details of the requirement for HONR 320; Supervised Internship at a pre-departure meeting and at the beginning of the academic term.
+The director distributes details of the requirement for HONR 320: Supervised Internship at a pre-departure meeting and the beginning of the academic term.